Campo Bom

 Campo Bom is a town located in the valley of the Sinos River, in the State of Rio Grande do Sul, Brazil.
+It belongs to the Greater Porto Alegre area.

-The city has a diversified industrial economy, including automotive, metallurgical, chemical and pottery industries.
-Due to its initial development to the footwear sector it is known, along with its neighbour Novo Hamburgo, as the "shoemaking capital".
-The town exports to several countries, including China, Germany and the United States.
+The city is known as "The little giant of the valley", and it has a diversified industrial economy, including automotive, metallurgical, chemical, pottery and glass industries.
+Due to its initial development to the footwear sector it is known, along with its neighbour Novo Hamburgo, as the "national shoemaking capital".
+The town exports to several countries, including Portugal, China, Germany and the United States.

 It is one of the most developed cities throughout the State of Rio Grande do Sul.
 Education, health, leisure and quality of life in the city are references in the Country.
-The town also has free Internet available to 100% of the population and the first dedicated bicycle path in South America built in 1977 having now 7.200 metres in total.
+The town was also the first city in Brazil to offer free Internet available to 100% of the population and the first dedicated bicycle path in South America built in 1977 having now over 22,000 metres in total, of which 8,000 metres surrounds the city's centre.

-Its population in 2020 was 69,458 inhabitants.

-Clube 15 de Novembro is the football (soccer) club of the city.

 History

-The colonisation of the town started in 1825 with German immigrants who settled in the town centre.
+The colonisation of the town started in 1825 with German immigrants who settled in the town centre, along what is now known as Avenida Brasil.
+They were mostly Protestants of Lutheran denomination.
+In 1829 they built the first evangelic temple in southern Brazil.

 Initially, agriculture was the only economic activity.
 Afterwards landmarks such as the Deuner Mill started being built and also brought more economic activity to the town.
-More recently the Shoemaking Industry and commerce have been the main contributors to the town's economic success.
-The emancipation of Campo Bom happened in 31-Jan-1959.
+More recently the Shoemaking Industry, with factories like Reichert, Schutz, Arezzo and Schmidt Irmãos, and commerce have been the main contributors to the town's economic success.

+Campo Bom was elevated to a district of São Leopoldo in 1926.
+The district evolved and was awarded emancipation in January 31, 1959.

+The origin of the municipality's name came from the drovers who drove cattle from the Campos de Cima da Serra to São Leopoldo and Porto Alegre, passing through the town.
+The drovers rested in the shade of trees while the cattle grazed in the good field of the city (good field means Campo Bom).